-Though I am sure there is a chemical way of doing it, I like to advocate a very simply, environmentally friendly way.
+Though I am sure there is a chemical way of doing it, I like to advocate a very simple, environmentally friendly way.
 So, how do you stop them taking over?
 Simple, pull them out when they are small!
-As soon as you see a Nasturtium starting to grow in your garden, pluck it out.
+As soon as you see a nasturtium starting to grow in your garden, pluck it out.

 You may not quite get all of its roots, but it will take a little while to grow back.
 Even better, dig down around it with a small hand shovel and make sure you’ve got it all.

-Now, this isn’t foll proof because Nasturtium seeds like to travel with the wind, so they can be blown onto your property from other peoples gardens, but if you at least stop ones on your property getting the opportunity to flower you will go a long way to eradicating them.
+Now, this isn’t foolproof because nasturtium seeds like to travel with the wind, so they can be blown onto your property from other people’s gardens, but if you at least stop ones on your property getting the opportunity to flower you will go a long way to eradicating them.

-This is just one of many plants you may discover ‘popping up’ in your garden in the next few months.
+This is just one of many plants you may discover ‘popping up’ in your garden as the weather warms up.
 Not all of them are as difficult a choice to keep or not because not all of them are nice!